GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 ## Class path and dependencySection flag

-The rule takes `dependencySection` property to control the behavior (by default `DEPENDENCIES`).
+The value of the dependencySection element determines whether the rule checks the dependencies in the `dependencies` section or the `dependencyManagement` section.

-- When `DEPENDENCIES`, the rule checks the class path calculated from the project's `dependencies` section and their transitive dependencies.
+- When `DEPENDENCIES` (default value), the rule checks the class path calculated from the project's `dependencies` section and their transitive dependencies.
 - When `DEPENDENCY_MANAGEMENT`, the rule checks a class path consisting of artifacts in the `dependencyManagement` section and their transitive dependencies.